PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Method

 \subsection{Visual-language Alignment with Adapter}

 As shown in \cref{fig:method_overview}a, the vision-language model has three major parts: vision encoder, visual adapter and LLM.
 The target is to align the visual features with the LLM representation space.
 The visual encoder and the LLM are both frozen all the time.
-This setup greatly reduces training cost and preserves their strong visual feature extraction and reasoning ability which is due to the large-scale pre-training.
-Specifically, the vision encoder is pre-trained with image-text pairs \cite{coca} and is used to convert images and video frames into a set of feature tokens.
-These feature tokens are projected by a lightweight visual adapter to be aligned to the LLM representation space.
+This setup greatly reduces training cost and preserves their strong visual feature extraction and reasoning ability learned from large-scale pre-training.
+The CoCa~\cite{coca} vision encoder is pre-trained with image-text pairs and is used to convert images and video frames into a set of feature tokens.
+These feature tokens are projected by a lightweight visual adapter to the LLM representation space.
 We adopt PaLM 2~\cite{palm2} series models as the LLM decoder and the training task is to generate captions based on the visual embedded prefix.